 If you want to check out other fall colors throughout the state, you can also take a scenic driving tour of the foliage.

 Until September 30, the tower is open Thursdays through Mondays.
-From October 1 through October 29, it's open Wednesdays through Mondays (closed on Tuesdays).
-Open hours are 10 a.m. to 5 p.m.
+From October 1 through October 29, it's open Wednesdays through Mondays (closed on Tuesdays) and the opening hours are 10 a.m. to 5 p.m.

 Make the Lookout Tower in Mohawk State Forest a stop on your fall foliage route.
 From the top, scenic views to the north and west include the Catskill, Taconic, and Berkshire mountain ranges.
 Hikers can pick the Mattatuck or Mohawk Trails, which cross the site.
-You can also see wildlife here, such as deer, fox and bobcat.
+You can also see ample wildlife here, such as deer, fox, and bobcats.

-To get there from Norfolk, Connecticut, at the junction of Routes 44 and 272, take 272 north a half mile to the park entrance on the left.
+To get there from Norfolk, Connecticut, at the junction of Route 44 and Route 272, take the latter north half of a mile to the park entrance on the left.
 The entry road leads to the parking area.

-The forest entrance is on Route 49, 0.6 miles north of Voluntown.
-Turn left into entrance and drive two miles west; bear left at the fork to the parking lot.
-Woods access road on the left leads to the overlook.
+The forest entrance is on Route 49, about a half-mile north of Voluntown.
+Turn left into the entrance and drive two miles west, bearing left at the fork to the parking lot.
+The woods access road on the left leads to the overlook.

 Make your way to Macedonia Brook State Park, in Kent, Connecticut, to view a splash of fall colors from the top of Cobble Mountain.
 From this vantage point, you'll be able to view the Harlem Valley into the Taconic and the Catskill Mountains.

-From the intersection of Routes 341 and 7 in Kent, take 341 heading west, and then stay left at the intersection of Macedonia Brook and Fuller Mountain Roads.
+From the intersection of Route 341 and Route 7 in Kent, take Route 341 heading west, and then stay left at the intersection of Macedonia Brook and Fuller Mountain roads.
 From the parking lot, head to the Cobble Mountain Trail.

-To get there from Somers, take Route 190 east for 1.25 miles to a blinking yellow traffic light.
-Turn right on Gulf Road and drive 2.25 miles to Soapstone Mountain Road (the first right after Mountain View Road).
-The road leads to the tower parking lot.
-The Shenipsit Trail runs by the tower.
+To get there from Somers, take Route 190 east for a little over a mile to a blinking yellow traffic light.
+Turn right on Gulf Road and drive about 2 miles to Soapstone Mountain Road (the first right after Mountain View Road).
+The road leads to the tower parking lot, and the Shenipsit Trail runs by the tower.